greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

 # .Net Core - Selenium
 Bootstrapping of a bare minimum, opinionated .Net Core Selenium Framework using MsTest, the in-built .Net Core DI Container, Serilog, .runsettings and Visual Studio.

+This framework optionally lets you attach to an already-running Selenium session by using the 'Attachable-Chrome-Localhost' .runsettings file (see below) - this vastly improves the development workflow.

 Optional use of Zalenium (dockerized Selenium Grid) via docker or Kubernetes (Minikube only at the moment).

 ## Why?
 My goal is to be up and running with Selenium across several browsers within 15 minutes on either Linux or Windows in .Net Core using Visual Studio.
 By tweaking a few settings I want to optionally target Selenium Grid, different environments and change my control settings (such as timeouts and so forth).
 This repository lets me do that.